TajaKuzman/Genre-Datasets-Comparison/README.md

     The comparison showed that the main CORE categories are not well connected to the FTD categories.
 The only main CORE category where a majority of instances are identified with a corresponding FTD label, is 'How-To/Instructional' ('A7 (instruction)': 0.713).
 Some CORE main categories could be described by a combination of FTD categories: 'Interactive Discussion' (forum): 'A1 (argumentative)' + 'A11 (personal)', Opinion': 'A1 (argumentative)' + 'A17 (review)' .
 Most CORE main labels are predicted with multiple FTD labels where no corresponding label has the majority.

    FTD categories match much more with the CORE sub categories than with the main categories.
 19 CORE subcategories match very well with FTD categories.
 Some categories, such as  'Description with Intent to Sell' or 'News Report/Blog' match worse, but they were still predominantly predicted with appropriate FTD category.
 Around 20 CORE subcategories do not match with FTD categories well, which means that there was no predominantly predicted FTD category which would be appropriate.FTD predictions on CORE sublabels also revealed some issues with the categorization of instances of certain labels ("Magazine Article", "Description of a Thing", "Research Article" etc.).
 This shows that maybe some of the categories are not to be included in the joint schema which will be used for training a classifier on all of the datasets.

+   Suprisingly, the main CORE labels are rather well connected to the GINCO-downcast labels, even when the Slovene classifier is used.
+The only category that is not connected is the category "Spoken".
+Some category are better predicted with MT-GINCO ('How-To/Instructional': 'Instruction' - 4 points better; 'Narrative': 'News/Reporting'- 1 point, 'Opinion': 'Opinion/Argumentation' - 8 points, 'Interactive Discussion': 'Forum' - 10 points; 'Lyrical': 'Other' - 13 points), some are worse ('Informational Persuasion': 'Promotion' - 7 points worse; 'Informational Description/Explanation': 'Information/Explanation' - 5 points worse).

    As with the GINCO labels, the comparison also revealed that FTD labels do not focus on some other labels, that GINCO and CORE define as a separate genre category.
 For instance, while GINCO and CORE have Forum as a genre category, it is not possible to identify this category with the FTD schema.
 According to FTD predictions, Forum text are between argumentative and personal texts.
 This could be a problem if we merge the datasets, because we cannot know how many forum texts are in the FTD dataset, annotated as another category (e.g., as Opinion).